thedigicraft/Atom.CMS/README.md

 ## News

+### 22-12-2022
+An updated version of AtomCMS 2.0 has been uploaded to the branch "AtomCMS-2.1".
+The new branch contains security patches for web application vulnerabilities.
+More information on web application attacks and patching can be found here: https://v-dumitrescu.github.io/atomcms2.0-security/

 ### 5-17-2014
 We have launched a crowd funding campaign to help us continue making videos that are free for everyone to watch.
 Please check out the fundraising page here.  http://indiegogo.com/projects/the-digital-craft-needs-an-upgrade We really really need your support!
 Thanks for watching!